darkstormgames/LetsGODamageCalc/README.md

 Honko Damage Calculator
 =======================

-Damage Calculator for Pokemon cartridge battles, Gen 1-7.
+Damage Calculator for Pokemon Let´s GO Pikachu and Eevee.

-If you are currently looking at Zarel/honko-damagecalc and not a fork, this is the official repository for the Pokemon Showdown damage calculator: https://pokemonshowdown.com/damagecalc/
+This is the official repository for the Pokemon Showdown damage calculator: https://pokemonshowdown.com/damagecalc/

 Most notable for having all-vs-one (wall) and one-vs-all (sweeper) calcs.